← Plants

 Arbutus unedo

-Strawberry tree is the Mediterranean evergreen that does something almost nothing else in the region does: it flowers and fruits simultaneously, in October through December, when the rest of the garden has shut down.
-The flowers are small, urn-shaped, white to pinkish, hanging in clusters, nearly identical to its Pacific Northwest relative, Pacific madrone.
+Strawberry tree is the Mediterranean evergreen that flowers and fruits simultaneously, in October through December, when the rest of the garden has shut down.
+The flowers are small, urn-shaped, white to pinkish, hanging in clusters.
 The fruit is a round, rough-surfaced red berry about an inch across that takes a full year to ripen, so you get last year's ripe fruit hanging alongside this year's fresh flowers on the same branch.
-The tree grows eight to twelve feet tall with a rounded form and attractive reddish bark, staying evergreen through our winters.
+Native to the Mediterranean basin and western Ireland, the tree grows eight to twelve feet tall with a rounded form and attractive reddish bark, staying evergreen through mild winters.

-Strawberry tree handles Western Washington well enough to be considered an underused ornamental.
-It takes full sun, tolerates a range of soils from limestone to clay, and once established handles our dry summers with minimal supplemental water.
-The fruit is edible but bland, mealy texture, faintly sweet, and better left for the birds.
-The catch is the susceptibility profile: twenty-seven documented diseases and twenty-nine pests make this one of the most heavily surveilled species in the knowledge base.
-In practice, most of those are episodic or regionally uncommon, and an established tree in a well-drained site does not show serious problems in most years.
-But if you are in a wet, poorly drained spot, root rot and anthracnose will find it.
-Site it right, full sun, decent drainage, some protection from the coldest wind, and you get a year-round performer that most of your neighbors have never seen.
+Strawberry tree takes full sun, tolerates a range of soils from limestone to clay, and once established handles dry summers with minimal supplemental water.
+The fruit is edible but bland: mealy texture, faintly sweet, and better left for the birds.
+The susceptibility profile is notable: twenty-seven documented diseases and twenty-nine pests are tracked.
+In practice, most of those are episodic, and an established tree in a well-drained site does not show serious problems in most years.
+But in a wet, poorly drained spot, root rot and anthracnose will find it.
+Site it in full sun with decent drainage and some protection from the coldest wind, and you get a year-round performer.

 Quick Facts